How Much Does It Cost to Rewire a House?

 The age of the house is also a factor.
 Homes built in an era before drywall was used often have lath-and-plaster walls, which make it challenging to fish wires through wall spaces, thereby increasing the cost of installation.

 Scope of the Project

 Rewiring a house most often focuses on upgrading the electrical wires that power the outlets, lights, and switches, but in some cases, it can encompass additional wiring projects.
-Other types of wiring, such as installing new telephone jacks, adds about $131 per jack to the cost.
-The number of outlets and switches is also a consideration; adding an outlet or switch costs between $100 and $185 each.
+Other types of wiring, such as installing new telephone jacks, adds between $50 and $240 per jack to the cost.
+The number of outlets and switches is also a consideration; adding an outlet or switch costs between $75 and $275 each.

 Type of System and Material

 Older homes often have 60-amp electrical systems that aren’t sufficient for powering today’s appliances and technology.
 Larger 200-amp systems are typically installed during rewiring and can result in the project costing about $1,300 to $3,000.
 Keep in mind the national average for whole-house rewiring (including upgrading to a 200-amp system) is about $1,430.

 The longer it takes to complete the rewiring project, the more you’ll pay.
 Labor costs vary from community to community, but in general you can expect to pay about $40 to $100 per hour per worker.